mathewgomas-alfred/mathewgomas.io/general_concepts/colors/linear_and_gamma.rst

 Even if you do not paint much, but are for example making textures for a videogame or rendering, using a linear space is very beneficial and will speed up the renderer a little, for it won't have to convert images on its own.

-The downside of linear space is of course that white seems very overpowered when mixing with black, because in a linear space, light greys get more room.
+The downside of linear space is of course that white seems very overpowered when mixing with black, because in a linear space, light grays get more room.
 In the end, while linear space is physically correct, and a boon to work in when you are dealing with physically correct renderers for videogames and raytracing, Krita is a tool and no-one will hunt you down for preferring the dark mixing of the sRGB TRC.